The Ultimate List of Screen Free Summer Activities For Kids At Home.

 Put On A Puppet Show

-Make puppets out of brown paper bags and put on a puppet show.
+Make puppets out of brown paper bags and put on a puppet show for each other.

 Make Homemade Butter

 Teach your kids about life on the prairie by making homemade butter together.
 All you need is some cream and a jar!
 After you make the butter you can enjoy it on a piece of bread, so yummy!!!